-No. In Alabama only arrest records for criminal charges other than non-violent felonies that were either: no billed by the Grand Jury), where after a trial the person was found “Not Guilty” (a.k.a acquitted), or the charge was dismissed with or without prejudice are eligible to be expunged.
+Currently, no. In Alabama only arrest records for criminal charges other than non-violent felonies that were either: no billed by the Grand Jury), where after a trial the person was found “Not Guilty” (a.k.a acquitted), or the charge was dismissed with or without prejudice are eligible to be expunged.

 What Types Arrest Records Can Be Expunged in Alabama?

 Non-violent felonies, misdemeanors, violations, traffic violations, or a municipal ordinance violations may be eligible to be expunged if certain other factors and criteria are met.
 Per a 2017 amendment, violent felonies may be eligible if the person was found “not guilty” (at a bench or jury trial).

 Are There Restrictions On Cases Dismissed WITHOUT Prejudice?

 The Alabama Expungement Law states that if your arrest was for a misdemeanor, a violation, a traffic violation, or a municipal ordinance violation that was dismissed WITHOUT prejudice more than two (2) years ago, has not been refiled, and the person has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous two years, then the arrest record for the charge may be eligible to be expunged.